 Before we got our Frenchie, Claude, we had heard how lazy this breed can be.
 Whilst Claude is anything but lazy, he certainly likes to sleep a lot.
 He uses up a lot of energy and needs to re-charge his batteries constantly.
-But how many hours a day does a French bulldog sleep in total?
+But how many hours a day does a French Bulldog sleep in total and what are French Bulldog sleeping habits like?

 How many hours a day does a French Bulldog sleep?
 On average, a French bulldog will sleep for 12 to 14 hours a day.
 Our particular Frenchie will sleep all through the night without waking for 7 hours, and then during the day will intermittently sleep for a few hours at a time, totalling another 7 hours on average.